liangcheng-yu/hyperlight/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via the [GitHub's private security vunerability reporing mechanism on this repo](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).
+Instead, please report them via the [GitHub's private security vulnerability reporting mechanism on this repo](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue: